htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 New Features:

+- Add support for Enterprise Linux 9 on x86_64 and aarch64 architectures.
+  :jira:`1285`

 - Add support to the *condor_starter* for tracking processes via cgroup v2 on Linux distributions that support cgroup v2.
   :jira:`1457`